CHMP recommendation based on favorable data from Omicron-adapted vaccines

-COMIRNATY, which is based on BioNTech’s proprietary mRNA technology, was developed by both BioNTech and Pfizer.
-BioNTech is the Marketing Authorization Holder in the United States, the European Union, the United Kingdom, Canada and other countries, and the holder of emergency use authorizations or equivalents in the United States (jointly with Pfizer) and other countries.
-Submissions to pursue regulatory approvals in those countries where emergency use authorizations or equivalent were initially granted are ongoing.
+The Pfizer-BioNTech COVID-19 vaccine, which is based on BioNTech’s proprietary mRNA technology, was developed by both BioNTech and Pfizer.
+BioNTech is the Marketing Authorization Holder for BNT162b2 (COMIRNATY®) in the United States, the European Union, the United Kingdom, Canada and other countries, and the holder of emergency use authorizations or equivalents in the United States (jointly with Pfizer) and other countries.
+Submissions to pursue regulatory approvals in those countries where emergency use authorizations or equivalent were initially granted are planned.

 AUTHORIZED USE IN THE EU:

-COMIRNATY® ▼ (the Pfizer-BioNTech COVID-19 vaccine) has been granted conditional marketing authorization (CMA) by the European Commission to prevent coronavirus disease 2019 (COVID-19) in people from 12 years of age.
+COMIRNATY® ▼ (the Pfizer-BioNTech COVID-19 vaccine) has been granted conditional marketing authorization (cMA) by the European Commission to prevent coronavirus disease 2019 (COVID-19) in people aged 5 years and older.
 The vaccine is administered as a 2-dose series, 3 weeks apart.
-In addition, the CMA has been expanded to include a booster dose (third dose) at least 6 months after the second dose in individuals 18 years of age and older.
-For immunocompromised individuals, the third dose may be given at least 28 days after the second dose.
-The European Medicines Agency’s (EMA’s) human medicines committee (CHMP) has completed its rigorous evaluation of COMIRNATY®, concluding by consensus that sufficiently robust data on the quality, safety and efficacy of the vaccine are now available.
+Adults and adolescents from the age of 12 are given 30 micrograms per dose; children aged 5 to 11 years are given 10 micrograms per dose.
+In addition, the cMA has been expanded to include a booster dose (third dose) at least 3 months after the second dose in individuals 12 years of age and older.
+A third primary course dose may be administered at least 28 days after the second dose to people aged 5 years and older with a severely weakened immune system.
+The European Medicines Agency’s (EMA’s) human medicines committee (CHMP) has completed its rigorous evaluation of COMIRNATY, concluding by consensus that sufficiently robust data on the quality, safety and efficacy of the vaccine are now available.

 IMPORTANT SAFETY INFORMATION: